prisms-center/phaseField/pages/tutorial.md

 ## The PRISMS-PF Tutorial
 ***
 We are in the midst of creating a series of PRISMS-PF tutorials combining text descriptions with videos of PRISMS-PF in use.
-The first tutorials are scheduled to be posted in March 2018.
+The first tutorials are scheduled to be posted in July 2020.